[metadata element=”date,author” ]

 We began with Yachae Jeon; one bite and I instantly knew I would love the place.
 Yachae Jeon (S$9.90) or Vegetables Pancakes (potatoes and seasoned vegetables mashed and spread out in the form of an omelette served with a spicy dip) was a clear winner and set the bar rather high for what was to follow. *The dish is vegan.

-Kimchi Mandu (S$5.90) is the Korean version of a local favourite, the spring roll, but is healthier.
-Stuffed with seasonal vegetables and shallow pan-fried, this dish is crisp on the outside and soft on the inside.
-It comes with Soya sauce and red chilli dip seasoned with celery and gives the otherwise humble dish an exotic appeal. *The dish is vegan.
+Kimchi Mandu (S$5.90) are Korean Dumplings that are stuffed with 15 ingredients, including seasonal vegetables, and pan-fried, making them crisp on the outside and soft on the inside.
+The dumplings come with Soya sauce and a red chilli dip that is seasoned with celery. *The dish is vegan.

 Keep Digging In at The Boneless Kitchen